MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **AppInfo.Version** - The version of the App.

+- **bridgeWaitingTime** - Metric to diagnose performance in rendering of the feed.

 - **clientCorrelationId** - The globally unique identifier for the application's session.

+- **ClientTimeStamp** - Timestamp of when the event was logged in the client.

 - **clientType** - The application on which the component runs.